daryllxd/lifelong-learning/learning/ten-rules-for-good-studying.md

 - Not reading the textbook before you start working on problems.
 - Not clearing up points of confusion.
 - Thinking you can learn deeply when you are being constantly distracted.
 - Not getting enough sleep.
 Your brain pieces together problem-solving techniques when you sleep.
-Prolonged fatigue allows toxins to build up in the brain that disrupt the neural connections you need to think quickly and well.